UPDATED BY

 Tracking down scholarship opportunities can be time-consuming, but university or high school departments and advisers can provide resources to steer your search in the right direction.

 “When looking for STEM scholarships, the best place to look first is your own university departments.
 While many colleges award scholarships along with admission, there are also many scholarships specifically for upperclassmen.
-The only way to learn about these is to ask your department,” said Jocelyn Paonita Pearson, founder of The Scholarship System
+The only way to learn about these is to ask your department,” Pearson said.

 You can also look to STEM-related associations or organizations for women as sources of scholarship funding for women pursuing degrees in STEM fields.
-Examples include the Association for Women in Science, International Technology Engineering Association, American Chemical Society and Zonta International.
+Examples include the Association for Women in Science, International Technology Engineering Association and American Chemical Society.